PeiqinZhuang/WildFish/README.md

 # Introduction:
 In this project, we collect a large scale benchmark named WildFish for fish recognition in the wild.
 To our best knowledge, it is the largest fish dataset compared with existing fish datasets.
 It consists **1,000 fish categories** with **54,459 unconstraint images**, allowing to train high-capacity models for automatic fish classification.
 Besides that, we also propose some novel open-set classification exploration practices and leverage pairwise textual descriptions to distinguish highly-confused species according to some realistic scenarios.

+# News:
+- Nov.
+12 2018 We officially release WildFish_version1, which was used in our ACM-MM paper.
 # Tasks:
 ## 1. Open-Set Fish Classification:
 ![image](/paper/OpenSet_Framework.png)